-When aiming to improve your diabetes control through diet understanding the foods which will increase your blood glucose levels is essential.
+When aiming to improve your diabetes control through diet understanding carbohydrates and the foods which will increase your blood glucose levels is essential.

 From experience, my patients automatically tend to focus on their sugar intake.
 Although a good starting point there are some major considerations you should be aware of which I have detailed below.